Skip to main content

 #

-For these hearty cassava patties, you only need a few basic ingredients.
-You can also add a few optional extras to give the recipe more flavor.
+You only need a few basic ingredients for these savory cassava patties.
+You can also add a few optional ingredients to adjust the basic recipe.

 #